alexs2112/YoutubeMP3Downloader/README.md

  - ffmpeg needs to be added to your PATH: https://ffmpeg.org/

 ### Known Bugs:
  - Sometimes a youtube video download will randomly fail with a `403 Forbidden` error.
 It will keep track of each failure and paste the link at the bottom of the console logs once downloads are complete.
 You can retry the list afterwards and it will usually work on a second try.
+This is a problem with youtube.
  - Some weird graphical glitches in the song drop-down box occur sometimes when songs are downloaded into an empty directory, this usually cleans itself up as more are downloaded.